 1 Corinthians 7:1 (NASB).

 John Calvin, The First Epistle of Paul the Apostle to the Corinthians, trans.
 John W. Fraser, ed.
-David W. Torrance and Thomas F. Torrance, Calvin’s Commentaries (Grand Rapids: Eerdmans, 1996), 135.
+David W. Torrance and Thomas F. Torrance, Calvin’s New Testament Commentaries (Grand Rapids: Eerdmans, 1960), 135.

 Genesis 1:28 (KJV).